dk14/wolfram-mega/docs/dsl.md

 > Matching has `evaluatePartyCollateral`, `evaluateCounterPartyCollateral` functions for introspection.
 Broadcasting `OfferModel` would automatically evaluate those.

 > Evaluations, not estimations.
 We rely on nondeterministic tautology - everything is known, nothing left to meaningless statistical speculation (confidence intervals).
 You don't know the outcome - that's where the risk comes, not in DSL.
-You suppose to predict outcome yourself, not hope for it based on statistical positive re-inforcement.
+You suppose to predict outcome yourself, not hope for it based on "statistical" positive re-inforcement.
 Otherwise it's gambling.

 ## Language